The official blog of the Lung Institute.

 Unfortunately, interstitial lung disease is not curable, but that does not mean that the disease is untreatable.
 In fact, there are many potential treatments for interstitial lung disease as there are a variety of possible causes and prognoses.
 As an incurable disease, the treatment is not meant to make the disease disappear, but rather treatment can be used to improve a patient’s quality of life, to improve symptoms or to delay the progression of the disease.

-In the case of interstitial lung disease, autologous stem cells are used, meaning the cells come from the patient’s own body.
+In the case of interstitial lung disease, autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in the patient’s bone marrow and blood (venous tissue).
-Stem cells derived from venous tissue have the capability to form many types of differentiated cells.
-During the procedure, adult stem cells are extracted from bone marrow or blood, which requires special laboratory techniques.
+Cells derived from venous tissue have the capability to form many types of differentiated cells.
+During the procedure, adult cells are extracted from bone marrow or blood, which requires special laboratory techniques.